New Zealand–Norway relations

 Norway-New Zealand relations are foreign relations between Norway and New Zealand.
 The two countries established diplomatic relations in 1905, after Norway gained independence.
-New Zealand's embassy in the Hague, Netherlands represents New Zealand diplomatically in Norway.
+New Zealand's embassy in Stockholm, Sweden represents New Zealand diplomatically in Norway.
 Norway is represented in New Zealand by the Norwegian Embassy in Canberra, Australia.
 Around 1,400 Norwegians live in New Zealand and 929 New Zealanders live in Norway.

 Of all the Scandinavian countries, only Norway shares a land border with New Zealand - at the South Pole in Antarctica where Norway's claim to Queen Maud Land and New Zealand's claim to the Ross Dependency meet.

 International issues

 New Zealand joined 11 other countries in 2006 in delivering a formal diplomatic protest to the Norwegian Foreign Ministry in Oslo over Norway's plans to increase its whaling activities.

 Trade

 In the year ending in December 2008, New Zealand exported goods and services to Norway to the value of NZ$ 69.2 million.
 The main exports included fishing vessels, lamb and mutton, aluminium, onions, apples and pears, yachts, and navigational instruments.
 New Zealand imports from Norway had a value of NZ$ 73 million.
 The main imports included fertilizers, trucks and vans, seats, medical equipment, fishing vessels, and agricultural machinery.

-Reidar Sveaas, director of P&O Maritime Ltd. and honorary consul to Auckland said in 2000 that excellent opportunities existed for New Zealand to trade with the world's second largest oil-producing country, Norway.
+Reidar Sveaas, a director of P&O and honorary consul to Auckland said in 2000 that excellent opportunities existed for New Zealand to trade with the world's second largest oil-producing country, Norway.